datanav/docs/technical/zendesk-tripletex.rst

 Zendesk Users to Tripletex Employee
 -----------------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Tripletex Employee.
+When a Zendesk User is of type End User, it  will be synchronized with a Tripletex Employee.

 If a matching Tripletex Employee already exists, the Zendesk Users will be merged with the existing one.
 If no matching Tripletex Employee is found, a new Tripletex Employee will be created.